gelic-idealab/design-critique/Instructions/Student-During-Session-PC-VR.md

 Students

-1. Open Firefox Reality via Viveport
+1. Sign into Zoom and do a mic and speaker check
-1. Log into provided Komodo account
+1. Open Firefox and log into Komodo
 2. Go to session and enter it
+3. Put on your VR headset and make sure you are in Komodo
-3. Learn to use Komodo
+4. Learn to use Komodo

-Lab Staff

-1. Ensure the guardian is set up
-1. Open Oculus Mirror
-2. Ensure sound settings are correct
+___

-3. Open Zoom and ensure mic settings are correct
+## Sign into Zoom and do a mic and speaker check
-4. (optional) Set up screen recording with OBS

-## Launch Firefox Reality via Viveport

-1. Open Viveport
-2. Make sure you are on the Library tab
-3. Choose Firefox Reality
+1. Sign into Zoom with your Illinois email and password
+2. Join the Zoom session provided to you via email
+3. Hold the VR headset and lightly tap it to make sure the microphone works
+4. Play a test sound and make sure the sound is coming from your VR headset

-## Log into Komodo
+## Open Firefox and log into Komodo

 1. In Firefox Reality, go to "komodo-dev.library.illinois.edu"
 2. Or type `tiny.cc/kmd0` in the address bar